ejsiron/Poshery/Docs/Get-CimDistantAssociation.md

 An entry can be a single class name, such as "Win32_OperatingSystem" or it can be a path with multiple components.
 Separate components with a "/".
 Example: "Win32_OperatingSystem/Win32_ComputerSystem".

+The search uses regular expressions to match.
+Affix a slash (/) to the end of class names to avoid accidental partial matches.
+Example: "Win32_OperatingSystem/".

 ```yaml
 Type: String[]
 Required: False